Skip to main content

 If you will be conducting research in the AHC Reading Room, please be aware of what you can expect.
 You can also get a head start on some research from home.

-Our parking lot is unavailable due to construction.
-So for now, when you visit the AHC, you'll need to pay to park in a metered spot on a nearby street.
-Metered parking is free on Sundays.
+The Austin History Center is on the 1, 3, 801, and 803 bus lines.
+If you drive to the AHC, you'll need to pay to park in a metered spot on a nearby street.

 To ensure the security and preservation of our materials, when you arrive at the Austin History Center we will ask that you: